 35. Dive into the surreal at the Dali Paris Museum

-The Dali Paris Museum, located in the heart of France, houses over 300 pieces of extraordinary art, sculptures and original furniture.
-From Wonderland to the Bible, Dali certainly has left. his mark here – featuring some of his most notable works such as Perseverance of Memory with its iconic iced time clocks.
+The Dali Paris Museum, located in the heart of France, houses over 300 pieces of extraordinary art, sculptures, and original furniture.
+From Wonderland to the Bible, Dali certainly has left.
+His mark here features some of his most notable works, such as Perseverance of Memory, which has iconic iced time clocks.

 36. Spend a day at Le Jardin Des Tuileries